.: a b o u t .: C A L L F O R P A P E R S .: i s s u e s .: p a p e r s b y t o p i c .: p a p e r s b y a u t h o r

 Aim & Purpose

-The journal's porpose (and the ultimate impulse for starting it) is twofold.
-First, there was a desire to collect linguistically oriented papers and publish them for free on the Internet.
+TThe journal's purpose (and the ultimate impulse for starting it) is twofold.
+First, there was a desire to collect linguistically oriented papers and publish them without charge on the Internet.
 We feel that the Internet is an excellent medium for sharing people's thoughts, opinions and discoveries, and that it would be a serious drawback not to take advantage of it.
 There is probably no other medium to which so many people from multiple nations have access at one instant.

-For any questions concerning the project, write to this address: linguistica at phil.muni.cz.
+For any questions concerning the project, please write to: linguistica at phil.muni.cz.

 Issues of Linguistica ONLINE

-Most papers published in Linguistica ONLINE are and will be gathered into issues.
-Beginning with January 2006, the issues are hoped to be published twice a year, depanding on the number of available papers.
-It is possible there will appear special issues and/or separately published papers in the meantime.
+Most papers published in Linguistica ONLINE are gathered into dated issues.
+Starting from January 2006, the issues are published roughly twice a year.
+Special issues and/or separately published papers may appear from time to time.

-An issue of Linguistica ONLINE will mostly function as a bundle of papers.
+Each issue of Linguistica ONLINE comprises a number of bundled papers.
 Sometimes an issue contains thematically related papers or papers by one author.
-Although it is possible to view and download an issue in one file (including Title pages, Foreword and Contents), every paper is published separately.
-It has its own file, own reference (i.e. a unique name of the file and web address) and own pagination.
+Although it is possible to view and download each issue in one file (including Title pages, Foreword and Contents), every paper is published separately, with its own file, own reference (i.e. a unique name of the file and web address) and own pagination.
 As such, it exists independently of the issue.
-Bundling papers into issues is mostly for the sake of convenience.
+The bundling of papers into issues is thus mostly for the sake of convenience.

 Credits & Copyright